cyclic-software/www/content/posts/how-a-phishing-scampage-works.md

 <p align="center">
     <img src="/content/scampage-blog/food.png" width="650px"></img>
+    <figcaption align = "center">An actual pizza from Pizzeria Rosa in Lauchheim, Germany</figcaption>
 </p>

 The unexpected association with pizza might be kind of funny, but it underscores a critical point: no business is immune from the reach of cyber threats.
 Even a small local business like Pizzeria Rose can become an unwitting participant in a larger malicious campaign.
 It is a reminder that that cybersecurity is not just a concern for large corporations.